If you're reading this article, it's a pretty easy guess that at some point or another you've felt...well, boring.

 People, for better or worse, are pack animals.
 We like to be a part of something.

 And if you're the one who bumps up the energy and makes them feel more energized and enthusiastic, they'll like you for it.

 This is easy to say, but it's actually the most difficult step for most of my clients.

-In my experience, boring people fall into one of two categories - they either talk too much or they talk too little.
+In my experience, boring people fall into one of two categories:

 When you talk too much, you steamroll the conversation and make the other person look for the closest person they can use as a conversational human shield.

-But when you talk too little, it comes across as unfriendly or disinterested - and we’ve covered why people don’t like that!
+But when you talk too little, it comes across as unfriendly or disinterested - and we have covered why people don't like that!

 But no matter which category you fall into, or why, the "boring-ness" stems from the same root issue - uneven conversations.